Evidence shows Hamas militants likely used some North Korean weapons in attack on Israel

 In a background briefing with journalists Tuesday, South Korea’s Joint Chiefs of Staff specifically identified the F-7 as one of the North Korean weapons it believed Hamas used in the attack.
 The Israeli military declined to answer questions from the AP about the origin and the manufacturer of those rocket-propelled grenades, saying the ongoing war with Hamas prevented it from responding.

 Hamas propaganda videos and photos previously have shown its fighters with North Korea’s Bulsae guided anti-tank missile.
-Jenzen-Jones said he believed, based on imagery of the weapons wielded by Hamas fighters, they also used North Korea’s Type 58 self-loading rifle, a variant of the Kalashnikov assault rifle.
+Jenzen-Jones said he believed, based on imagery of the weapons wielded by Hamas fighters in the Oct.
+7 attack, they also used North Korea’s Type 58 self-loading rifle, a variant of the Kalashnikov assault rifle.

+“Many North Korean weapons have been provided by Iran to militant groups, and this is believed to be the primary way by which Palestinian militants have come to possess North Korean weapons,” Jenzen-Jones said.

 Iran also has modeled some of its ballistic missiles after North Korean variants.